2025 ANNUAL REPORT

 Organization & Governance

-Staff composition Solidaridad Network 31 December 2025
+Staff composition in head count for Solidaridad Network over the year 2025

 In 2025, we had a global workforce of 1,665 staff members.
 Asia is the largest region with 711 staff, mainly due to its large-scale on-the-ground interventions.
 Latin America is the second largest with 515 staff, anchored by Colombia with 242 staff members and Brazil with 83 staff members.
-In Africa, we employ a total of 329 staff members.
-We also have 83 staff in Europe and North America.
+In Africa, we employed a total of 329 staff members.
+We also had 83 staff in Europe and North America.

 While the overall number of staff grew in 2025 compared to 2024, the changing global funding landscapes required several regions to adapt their workforce sizes and composition and reduce FTEs.